a little @ me

 I’m migrating my other blogs to this one, so expect some changes here and there.
 My main focus will be on all things writing, but I’m including my other passions as well.
 The tabs on top are to different pages; the sidebar has my archived posts.

-I have a series of posts about my missing son.
-They are all under the category The Blog of Missing.
-If you’re looking for my posts on writing, check under the category A Day in the Life of a Writer, or by searching under writing-related tags, such as GMC, fiction, character development, etc.
+If you’re looking for my posts on writing, check under the category A Day in the Life of a Writer, or by searching under writing-related tags, such as GMC, fiction, character development, etc. You’ll find many of them are years old.
+This is because I just didn’t have the heart for keeping up the blog beyond a post here and there about Jake.
+I’ll come back to it.

 I have a post elsewhere about the video below, but I’m including the vid here because it’s the most important message I have to share.
+My goal is to make an effort every day to pay attention to those around me and to communicate that I see and hear them because this has been crucial in my own journey.

 Angela Maiers talks here about why she teaches children they matter.